 SGC Grading has been around since 2005, but only recently have they become a very serious threat to PSA and Beckett Grading Services in the top tier of sports card grading companies.

-Over the past year, I have sent about 15 cards to SGC grading, and I bought several other SGC slabs from other people.
-I have become a fan, as you can tell from the title of this post, and from the fact that I sent 15 cards that I love to them!
+Over the past two years, I have sent about 35 cards to SGC grading, and I bought several other SGC slabs from other people.
+I have become a fan, as you can tell from the title of this post, and from the fact that I sent 35 cards that I love to them!

 13 Reasons To Use SGC Grading

-1. SGC’s Turnaround Times Rock: Get your cards back within a month!
+1. SGC’s Turnaround Times Rock: Get your cards back within a couple weeks!
 In a hurry to sell your slab?
-Get their new 10-day or even 5-day turnaround service.
+Get their 1-2 day turnaround service.

-2. Great Pricing: With their standard service, they’ll grade your slabs for $30 each.
-While that sounds more expensive than CSG and HGA, it is still cheaper than PSA and Beckett.
-And the 25-day standard service turnaround time makes it an even better deal.
+2. Great Pricing: With their standard service, they’ll grade your slabs for $15 each.
+The 5-10 day standard service turnaround time makes it an even better deal.

 3. It’s Tuxedo Time — Black Slabs Are Beautiful: They really accentuate the beauty of the card, and it’s tough to imagine someone beating them on aesthetics alone.